Motuarohia Island: History

-The island became also known as Roberton Island after the one-time owner who purchased it from Ngapuhi chiefs in 1839.
+After the death of Rewa's daughter, Moewaka, Elizabteh would come into custody of Moeweka's daughter Eliza Isabella Brind.
+To run the farm Elizabteh hired a farm manager, Thomas Bull, and farmhand Wiremu Kīngi Maketū.
+Bull mistreated Maketū resulting in Maketū murdering Bull, Roberton, her two children and Isabella Brind.
+Maketū faced trial and became the first person sentenced to death in New Zealand.

 Ownership of parts of the island changed hands later, and since 1979 the central section of the island, including the lagoons, is publicly accessible Department of Conservation land.

 Conservation

-As part of the Department of Conservation's "Project Island Song", Motuarohia is pest-free and home to a number of endangered bird species, such as whitehead, brown kiwi, and NZ dotterels during breeding season.
+As part of the Department of Conservation's Project Island Song, Motuarohia is pest-free and home to a number of endangered bird species, such as whitehead, brown kiwi, and New Zealand dotterel during breeding season.

 Native forest is regenerating in most parts of the island, in particular in an area of felled pine at the western end.

 Recreation

 The twin lagoons in the central section of the island are surrounded by kikuyu grass flats.
 This area is used as a stopover point by small tour boats from Paihia and Russell, although not as popular as the much larger Urupukapuka Island nearby.
 At Motuarohia Island, the tour boats anchor in the bay and use a small tender to ferry passengers to the sandy beach.

 A walking track leads from this area to a lookout point overlooking the twin lagoons.
 There is also a walking track to the pa site, and an educational underwater trail for snorkellers.